TechnologyWGJ/SwiftSend/README.md

 ## 🔮 Use Cases
 ### When you want to send a file to a colleague without adding them on a messaging platform, you can upload the file to SwiftSend and share the verification code for easy file transfer.

+### SwiftSend is developed using Electron and supports the three major platforms: Mac, Windows, and Linux.